-While people commonly think of serotonin receptors in the context of neurotransmitters and depression, the body also has serotonin receptors in the gut.
+Reducing nausea: While people commonly think of serotonin receptors in the context of neurotransmitters and depression, the body also has serotonin receptors in the gut.
 For people with cancer, chemotherapy often causes nausea.
-This is triggered by serotonin released in the small intestines.
-Cannabis (with THC and CBD) is often used by cancer patients to counteract nausea.
+It is triggered by serotonin released in the small intestines.
+Cancer patients often use cannabis (with THC and CBD) to counteract nausea.

-CBD also activates and desensitized the vanilloid 1 receptor (TRPV1).
+CBD also activates and desensitizes the vanilloid 1 receptor (TRPV1).

-The vanilloid 1 receptor is involved in the regulation of body temperature and in sensing heat and pain.
-Temperatures over 109 degrees F also activate the receptor.
-Capsaicin, the hot spice in chili peppers, and isothiocyanate, which cause the hotness from wasabi and mustard also activate the TRPV1 receptor.
+The TRPV1 receptor is involved in the regulation of body temperature and in sensing heat and pain.
+Temperatures over 109 degrees F activate the receptor.
+Capsaicin, the hot spice in chili peppers, and isothiocyanate, which causes the hotness of wasabi and mustard, also activate the TRPV1 receptor.

 It is thought that CBD’s benefit in treating epilepsy is due to blocking GPR55 and decreasing the excitation of certain neurons.
 A lot of research is still going on about this topic, but it is exciting to see how a natural substance can be used for children with epilepsy.[ref]

 The adenosine 2A receptor is one of several different adenosine receptors in the body.
-Adenosine is a molecule found in the body that does a bunch of different things, including being a part of ATP (adenosine triphosphate) and cellular energy.
+Adenosine is a molecule in the body that does many different things, including being a part of ATP (adenosine triphosphate) and cellular energy.

 CBD has been shown in several recent studies to bind to the adenosine 2A receptor.
 In cannabis use, CBD blunts cognitive impairment that Δ9-THC causes — through its effects on the adenosine 2A receptor.[ref]

-A study showed that injecting CBD into the hypothalamus increases the levels of adenosine in the brain.[ref]
-This may affect sleep… One trigger for feeling the need to sleep is the accumulation of adenosine in the brain.
+A study showed that injecting CBD into the hypothalamus increases adenosine levels in the brain.[ref]
+This may affect sleep… One trigger for needing sleep is the accumulation of adenosine in the brain.
 And increased adenosine has been shown to increase non-REM sleep while decreasing REM sleep.[ref]

 CBD has also been shown to protect against heart arrhythmia (ventricular).
-This was shown to be through the activation of the adenosine A1 receptor.[ref]
+It was shown to be through the activation of the adenosine A1 receptor.[ref]

 There is some evidence that CBD acts on the GABA receptors also.
 GABA is the inhibitory neurotransmitter that blocks neurons from firing.
 It keeps the neurons from being overexcited.

 Both CBD and THC stimulate the release of arachidonic acid in platelets.
 CBD is a more potent activator of arachidonic acid than THC.
 Arachidonic acid is a polyunsaturated fatty acid that can be part of the cell membrane.
-It is also used in the synthesis of anandamide, the endocannabinoid our body produces that binds to the cannabinoid receptor.[ref]
-It is possible that the release of arachidonic acid increases anandamide, thus creating some of the pleasant effects associated with CBD.
+It is also used to synthesize anandamide, the endocannabinoid our body produces that binds to the cannabinoid receptor.[ref]
+The release of arachidonic acid may increase anandamide, thus creating some of the pleasant effects associated with CBD.